jayshah19949596/Machine-Learning-Models/Fitting 1D Gaussion to data/README.md

   Commands to Execute:

-  python gaussian_1d.py
+    -python gaussian_1d.py
-  yeast_training.txt(or the path to any other file as user input)
+    -yeast_training.txt(or the path to any other file as user input)